coloradorca/SeleniumApply/README.md

 # SeleniumApply

-Automate Job Applications for jobs on Angel.co using Selenium WebDriver.
+Automate Job Applications for job listings on Angel.co using Selenium WebDriver.

 ## Description